kevingonzalez7997/Deployment_9/doc.md

 - Navigate to **Manage Jenkins > Credentials > System > Global credentials (unrestricted)**.
 - Create credentials for access and secret keys using DockerHub-generated key and username.

+For Slack Webhook:

+- Navigate to **Manage Jenkins > Credentials > System > Global credentials (unrestricted)**.
+- Create credentials for access and choose the appropriate credential type "Secret text" for a simple secret to place the URL.

 ## Application Infrastructure Resources

 ### vpc.tf